 Mercury is one of the planets of the Solar System, an inner planet closest to the Sun.
 The smallest planet of the Solar System; 2 of the moons are larger than Mercury: Ganymedes (orbiting Jupiter) and Titan (orbiting Saturn).
-It is a rocky planet (terrestrial planet), the second most dense in the Solar System (5.43 g/cm³ or 0.196 lb/in³), due to its iron core.
+It is a rocky planet (terrestrial planet), the second most dense in the Solar System (5.43 g/cm³), due to its iron core.
 When observed from the Earth, it is always close to the Sun, never moving further away than 22 degrees from it, and it has phases, similarly to the Moon.

 Saturn is the second largest planet in the Solar System, a spectacular outer planet.
 It is a gas giant, or Jupiter-like (Jovian) planet.

 The Sun is one of the billions of stars in the Milky Way, located in the plane of our barred spiral galaxy, in the Orion spiral arm.
-The Sun, and the whole solar system orbit around 27,000 to 28,000 light years away from the center of the disk, which measures 50,000 light years in radius.
+The Sun, and the whole solar system orbit around 27,000 to 28,000 light years away from the centre of the disc, which measures 50,000 light years in radius.
 It takes roughly 240 million years for the Sun to complete one orbit.
 The environment of the solar system is sparse, the nearest stars – Proxima Centauri and the double system of Alpha Centauri – are 4.2–4.4 light years away from us, and there are only 11 stars within 10 light years.

 By solar system we mean the Sun and all the variously sized celestial bodies orbiting it.
 The solar system is the area where the gravitation of the Sun is dominant.
 This is a sphere of about 2 light years in radius; on its border the gravity of the Sun is equal to the gravity of the nearest stars.
 The solar system is completely filled with solar wind, a continuous flow of electrically charged particles emitted by the Sun.